Cystocele: History

 In 1866, a method of correcting a cystocele was proposed that resembled current procedures.
 Sim subsequently developed another procedure that did not require the full-thickness dissection of the vaginal wall.
 In 1888, another method of treating anterior vaginal wall Manchester combined an anterior vaginal wall repair with an amputation of the cervix and a perineorrhaphy.
 In 1909, White noted the high rate of recurrence of cystocele repair.
 At this time it was proposed that reattaching the vagina to support structures was more successful and resulted in less recurrence.
 This same proposal was proposed again in 1976, but further studies indicated that the recurrence rate was not better.

 In 1888, treatments were tried that entered the abdomen to make reattachments.
 Some did not agree with this and suggested an approach through the inguinal canal.
 In 1898, further abdominal approaches were proposed.
 No further advances have been noted until 1961 when reattachment of the anterior vaginal wall to Cooper's ligament began to be used.
 Unfortunately, posterior vaginal wall prolapse occurred in some patients even though the anterior repair was successful.

 In 1955, using mesh to support pelvic structures became common.
 In 1970, tissue from pigs began to be used to strengthen the anterior vaginal wall in surgery.
 Beginning in 1976, improvement in suturing began along with the surgical removal of the vagina being used to treat prolapse of the bladder.
 In 1991, assumptions about the detailed anatomy of the pelvic support structures began to be questioned regarding the existence of some pelvic structures and the non-existence of others.
 More recently, stem cells and robot-assisted laparoscopic surgery have been used to treat cystoceles.

 Cystocele in animals

 In cows, cystocele is a complicated case of vaginal prolapse, occurring before calving.
-Urinary bladder must be emptied by punction before replacment of genital organs.
+Urinary bladder must be emptied by punction before replacement of genital organs.